thehelp/test/README.md

 # thehelp-test

-Gives you standard testing tools for both the client and the server in one package, including client-side test coverage under requirejs via blanket and come custom modificiations.
+Gives you standard testing tools for both the client and the server in one package, including client-side test coverage under [`requirejs`](http://requirejs.org/) via [`blanket`](http://blanketjs.org/) and some custom modificiations.

 ## Features

 * Include a number of core testing libraries: `mocha`, `sinon`, and `chai` available on the client and on the server
-* dist/thehelp-test-harness.js to make it easy to test on the client side, whether in the browser, under raw PhantomJS, or via the `grunt-mocha` task
+* dist/thehelp-test-harness.js to make it easy to test on the client side, whether in the browser, under raw `phantomjs`, or via the `grunt-mocha` task
 * `WinstonTestHelper` and `GeneralTestHelper` to customize logging behavior during tests, as well as verify that calls were made as expected
-* `Headless` and `HeadlessMocha` classes to make it easy to call directly into PhantomJS
+* `Headless` and `HeadlessMocha` classes to make it easy to call directly into `phantomjs`

 ## Jump in!